aws-samples/fine-tuning-llm-with-domain-knowledge/README.md

 # Running notebook

-To run the notebook download the notebook and upload it to a SageMaker Notebook instance or SageMaker Studio Notebook.
+To run the notebook clone this repo in SageMaker Notebook instance or SageMaker Studio Notebook.

 [Go to Notebook](fine_tuning.ipynb)